RustaceansKenya/driver-development-book/driver_book/src/uart_implementations/on_qemu/intro.md

 # Building the UART on qemu

 This chapter elaborates on how to write a UART driver for a virtual UART emulated by the [Qemu machine emulator][qemu-emulator-front-page].
+The UART in this chapter is naive.
+It does not use standard & safe abstractions.
+It is also blocking in nature.

+The UART covered in the next-next chapter will be an improved of the UART covered in this chapter.

+## Qemu

 QEMU is a generic and open source machine emulator and virtualizer.

 A machine emulator is a software program that simulates the behaviour of another computer or another computing system.
 For example you may simulate the behavior of a quantum computer on a convetional computer.